The Bankrate promise

-Grants are awards of free money to use for college-related costs, like tuition, room and board, books, fees and other related expenses.
+Grants are monetary awards for college-related costs, like tuition, room and board, books, fees and other related expenses.
 Unlike loans, grants don’t have to be paid back, and there’s no limit to how many you can get.

-Grants, like scholarships, are a type of financial aid that doesn’t have to be repaid.
-Grants are usually awarded based on need, while scholarships are given out based on merit — though this isn’t always the case.
-Many times, grants and scholarships are used interchangeably, since they both award free money.
+Often, grants and scholarships are terms used interchangeably, since they both award free money.
 However, grants are more likely to be awarded based on financial need, and many require you to fill out the Free Application for Federal Student Aid (FAFSA) or otherwise demonstrate financial need.
 Scholarships, comparatively, are often distributed based on merit.

 Types of college grants

-Grants are given out at the federal, state and college level.
-There’s no limit to how many grants you can apply for, as long as you can keep track of them.
+Grants are given out at the federal, state and college levels.
+There’s no limit to how many grants you can apply for as long as you can keep track of them.

 There are four major federal grants.
 For these, you’ll need to complete the FAFSA.

 - Federal Supplemental Educational Opportunity Grant (FSEOG).
 You might be eligible to receive up to $4,000 from the FSEOG, depending on your level of financial need.
-The amount available also depends on the school you attend, since schools receive a limited amount of funding from the U.S. Department of Education each year.
+The amount available also depends on your school since schools receive limited funding from the U.S. Department of Education each year.
 Each school sets its own deadline for this award.

 - Iraq and Afghanistan Service Grant.
-If a parent or guardian has died from serving in Afghanistan or Iraq after 9/11 and you were under 24 years old or enrolled in college at least part time at that time, you might be eligible for the Iraq and Afghanistan Service Grant.
+If a parent or guardian has died from serving in Afghanistan or Iraq after 9/11 and you were under 24 years old or enrolled in college at least part-time, you might be eligible for the Iraq and Afghanistan Service Grant.
 This award is available to students who meet all requirements for the Pell Grant except for the expected family contribution.
-For the 2021-22 award year, you may receive up to $6,124.79.
+For the 2022-23 award year, you may receive up to $6,895.

 These federal grants require you to renew your FAFSA every year you’re enrolled in school.

-There are some state-specific government grants available that require you to complete the FAFSA.
+Some state-specific government grants available require you to complete the FAFSA.
 To maintain eligibility, you’ll need to renew your FAFSA every year you’re enrolled in school.

 You can use the National Association of Student Financial Aid Administrators’ search tool to find state grants where you live.
-There might be many different government-run grant programs, so take your time to explore each one to see if any of them fit your needs.
+There might be many government-run grant programs, so take your time to explore each one to see if they fit your needs.

-Most schools offer institutional grants that are available either when you apply or through a separate grant application.
+Most schools offer institutional grants when you apply or through a separate grant application.

 While exploring colleges based on their educational offerings, it’s a good idea to see what they offer students through financial aid packages.
-Since the cost of attendance varies by school, grant amounts will vary as well.
+Since the cost of attendance varies by school, grant amounts will also vary.

 - Keep track of all your grants.
 In a notebook or spreadsheet, organize potential funding by the name of the grant, the award amount, the due date for the application and whether you have the option to renew each year.
 It might help to include a link for application information.

 - Renew your FAFSA as needed.
-With many grants, you’ll need to maintain your eligibility year over year to keep getting funding.
-For federal and state grants (and some institutional aid), this means renewing your FAFSA every year when it opens on Oct.
-1.
+With many grants, you’ll need to maintain your eligibility year after year to keep getting funding.
+For federal and state grants (and some institutional aid), renewing your FAFSA every year when it opens on October 1.

 - Fill in funding gaps.
 If you’re coming up short on getting enough free money to cover all your educational needs, you might need to look elsewhere for some extra cash.
 Consider reaching out to your school for emergency loans or apply for private student loans to cover the remaining cost of attendance.